gaheldev/helix-pipewire-pulse/README.md

 This script allows to automatically connect the desktop apps to the Helix mic (USB 8), and to the Helix monitoring (USB 1/2).
 For that, virtual sinks are created and set as default by pulseaudio (pipewire-pulse).
-The Helix mic and and monitoring remain connected to the virtual sinks.
+The Helix mic and monitoring remain connected to the virtual sinks.

 ![Example automatic routing when playing a video in Firefox and being in a voice call](routing.png)